AlexKhymenko/ngx-permissions/README.md

 Similarly to examples showing defining dynamic access to state redirection can also be defined based on any parameters of `ActivatedRouteSnapshot` and `RouterStateSnapshot`;

 > :bulb: **Note**
-> Remember to always return from function state name or object.
+> Remember to always return state name or object.

 ```typescript
 const appRoutes: Routes = [